toshi0607/Go-FAQ-Japanese-Edition/original.md

 Because there are no explicit relationships between types and interfaces, there is no type hierarchy to manage or discuss.

-It's possible to use these ideas to construct something analogous to type-safe Unix pipes.
+It’s possible to use these ideas to construct something analogous to type-safe Unix pipes.
 For instance, see how `fmt.Fprintf` enables formatted printing to any output, not just a file, or how the `bufio` package can be completely separate from file I/O, or how the `image` packages generate compressed image files.
 All these ideas stem from a single interface ( `io.Writer`) representing a single method
 ( `Write`).
-And that's only scratching the surface.
+And that’s only scratching the surface.
-Go's interfaces have a profound influence on how programs are structured.
+Go’s interfaces have a profound influence on how programs are structured.

 It takes some getting used to but this implicit style of type dependency is one of the most productive things about Go.